rm-hull/luma.oled/doc/python-usage.rst

 Emulators
 ^^^^^^^^^
-There are three display emulators available for running code against, for debugging and screen capture functionality:
+There are various display emulators available for running code against, for debugging and screen capture functionality:

-* The :class:`oled.device.capture` device will persist a numbered PNG file to disk every time its ``display`` method is called.
+* The :class:`oled.emulator.capture` device will persist a numbered PNG file to disk every time its ``display`` method is called.

-* The :class:`oled.device.gifanim` device will record every image when its ``display`` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.
+* The :class:`oled.emulator.gifanim` device will record every image when its ``display`` method is called, and on program exit (or Ctrl-C), will assemble the images into an animated GIF.

-* The :class:`oled.device.pygame` device uses the :py:mod:`pygame` library to
+* The :class:`oled.emulator.pygame` device uses the :py:mod:`pygame` library to
   render the displayed image to a pygame display surface.

 Invoke the demos with::